-Application to the PhD program in Neurosciences is through the Biomedical Sciences Training Program, which provides access to most of the biomedical science PhD programs at CWRU during your first semester.
-Students who wish to join the Department of Neurosciences directly should apply to the BSTP by selecting “Biomedical Sciences Training Program” as their Academic Program in the “Enrollment Information” section.
+Students interested in PhD Training may submit an application to the Biomedical Sciences Training Program, which provides access to most of the CWRU biomedical sciences PhD programs.
+Students who seek PhD training in the Neurosciences should select “Biomedical Sciences Training Program” as their Academic Program in the “Enrollment Information” section.
 Then, select Neurosciences as a Priority Program of Interest (PPI) in the Supplemental portion of the BSTP application form.
-Selecting the PPI option will identify you as an BSTP applicant who seeks admission only to the Neurosciences PhD program.
+Selecting the Neurosciences PPI option will identify you as an BSTP applicant who seeks admission to the Neurosciences PhD program.

 Priority will be given to applications received by December 1.
 We will continue to review applications received after the priority deadline, but not beyond the final application deadline of January 15.
 Your application will be reviewed by the Admissions Committee as soon as it is complete.